 Creative Minds Move Worlds

-Art and Ideas for a Life Beyond the Box
+Art and Ideas for Living Beyond the Box

 “Divorced from the cosmos, from nature, from society and from each other,we have become fractured and fragmented.”